8 min read

 Best used for: Vocals, acoustic instruments, drum overheads

-Condenser microphones are highly sensitive as they require phantom power (12v-48v) to polarise the plates and run the preamps inside them.
+Condenser microphones are highly sensitive, as they require phantom power (12v-48v) to polarize the plates and run the preamps inside them.
 Because of their sensitivity, condenser mics are most commonly used in studio settings where sound and acoustics can be tightly controlled.
 Condensers will pick up sounds that other microphones cannot, allowing for more detailed recordings.

 Unfortunately, condenser microphones are fragile unlike the dynamic microphones, so you need to be careful when handling them.
 Additionally, condenser microphones require phantom power, so you will need to invest in an audio interface that can provide this functionality.
 Finally, condenser mics have a tendency to distort at high volumes, making them less suited to recording loud instruments (Unless you gain it correctly at the right decibel level).